 January 1942 - February 10, 1944

 On February 15, 1944 Allied troops made an amphibious landing on Nissan Island as part of "Operation Square Peg".
-After the island was declared secure on February 23, 1944, Green Island Lagoon was used by Allied seaplanes and flying boats, with jetty and mooring locations on the western edge of Nissan Island with Green Island Lagoon as a seaplane operating area for take offs and landings.
-Used until July 1945 when Allied forces withdrew from the area.
+The atoll was declared secure on February 23, 1944.
+Immediately, Green Island Lagoon was used by Allied seaplanes and flying boats, with jetty and mooring locations on the western edge of Nissan Island with Green Island Lagoon as a seaplane operating area for take offs and landings.
+Used until July 1945 when the Allies withdrew from the area.

 Disused as a seaplane base since the Pacific War.